-Block of queso blanco with jalapenos
+Block of queso blanco with jalapenos, divided into large chunks

-16 oz of Oxaca Mexican Cheese, shredded
+16 oz of Oaxaca Mexican Cheese, shredded

-2 roasted poblanos chopped, skin removed
+2 roasted poblano peppers, skin removed and chopped

-2 Cups of green chilis from jar
+2 c. jarred green chilis

-1 white onion chopped
+1 white onion, chopped

-10 oz can of cream of mushroom and garlic soup
+10-oz can of cream of mushroom and garlic soup

-16 oz package of smoked hickory breakfast sausage
+16-oz package of smoked hickory breakfast sausage